 There was a long pause, and then, "That doesn't matter.
 What does matter is your impending happiness!
 And it's totally not with I'm-always-late Paul."

 "You need to drink a glass of water or something," I said back, ignoring her rant for the millionth time.
 More often than not, lately, all she ever did was bash Paul.
 I loved Hanna, and we had that whole best-friends-forever, I'm-going-to-tell-you-everything thing going on between us.
 But Paul was my boyfriend, and I felt like I needed to defend him some way.
+So what if he made me mad sometimes?
 "Besides, he's not always late.
 Maybe he had car trouble or something."

 "Or something.
 You always make weird excuses for him, Elsie!
 You need to be happy."